pingcap/docs/tidb-cloud/manage-user-access.md

 ### View organizations

-To check which organizations you belong to, perform these steps:
+To check which organizations you belong to, perform the following steps:

 1. Click <MDSvgIcon name="icon-top-organization" /> **Organization** in the upper-right corner of the TiDB Cloud console.

 2. Click **Organization Settings**.
-You can view your organization.
+You can view your organization on the page that is displayed.

 ### Switch between organizations

 If you are a member of multiple organizations, you can switch your account between organizations.

-To switch between organizations, perform these steps:
+To switch between organizations, perform the following steps:

 1. Click <MDSvgIcon name="icon-top-organization" /> **Organization** in the upper-right corner of the TiDB Cloud console.
 2. Select **Switch Organization** in the drop-down menu, and click the organization you want to switch to.